Trusted Vedic Astrology Platform

 Mantreshwara · ~15th century CE

 Covers planetary dignities, Shadbal calculation methodology, Rajayoga identification, Arishtha (affliction) Yogas, and Dosha assessment rules.
-Particularly authoritative on Mangal Dosha cancellation conditions and marital compatibility beyond Guna Milan.
+Particularly authoritative on Mangal Dosha cancellation conditions and marital compatibility assessment beyond Guna Milan scores.

 𝐒